Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 Every time you create or remove a file your account's storage usage will be updated.
 This can take some time.
 If your account's storage is full you will no longer be able to upload anything to the filesystem.

+The Pro subscription has a storage limit of 2 TB.
+It doesn't show on the profile page because it's calculated differently from the other plans, but it is there.

 For Prepaid plans the storage is charged at €4 per TB per month.
 You can view your usage in the [transaction log](/user/prepaid/transactions).